 We are subject to risks relating to asserted claims, litigation and other proceedings in connection with our operations.
 We are or may face claims or become a party to a variety of legal actions that affect our business, including breach of contract actions, employment and employment discrimination-related suits, employee benefit claims, stockholder suits and other securities laws claims, and tort claims.
+Due to the nature of our business, we, through our employees and caregivers who provide services on our behalf, may be the subject of medical malpractice claims.
+A court could find these individuals should be considered our agents, and, as a result, we could be held liable for their acts or omissions.

 We may incur substantial expenses in defending such claims or litigation, regardless of merit, and such claims or litigation could result in a significant diversion of the efforts of our management personnel.
 Successful claims against us may result in monetary liability or a material disruption in the conduct of our business.
+Similarly, if we settle such legal proceedings, it may affect how we operate our business.
 See Item 3-Legal Proceedings for a description of material proceedings pending against us.
 We believe that these suits are without merit and, to the extent not already concluded, intend to contest them vigorously.
-However, an adverse outcome in one or more of these suits may have a material adverse effect on our consolidated results of operations, consolidated financial position and/or consolidated cash flow from operations, or may require us to make material changes to our business practices.
+However, an adverse outcome in one or more of these suits may have a material adverse effect on our consolidated results of operations, consolidated financial position, and/or consolidated cash flow from operations, or may require us to make material changes to our business practices.

 We periodically respond to subpoenas and requests for information from governmental agencies.
-To our knowledge, we are not a target or a potential subject of a criminal investigation.
-But we cannot predict with certainty whether we may in the future become a target or potential target of an investigation or the subject of further inquiries or ultimately settlements with respect to the subject matter of any subpoenas.
+To our knowledge, we are not a target or a potential subject of a criminal investigation, but we cannot predict with certainty whether we may in the future become a target or potential target of an investigation or the subject of further inquiries or ultimately settlements with respect to the subject matter of any subpoenas.
 In addition to potential monetary liability arising from suits and proceedings, from time to time we incur costs in providing documents to government agencies.
 Current pending claims and associated costs may be covered by our insurance, but certain other costs are not insured.
 Such costs may increase and/or continue to be material to our performance in the future.

-In addition, as we continue our strategic assessment and cost reduction efforts, there is an increased risk of employment and workers compensationrelated litigation and/or administrative claims brought against us.
+In addition, as we continue our strategic assessment and cost reduction efforts, there is an increased risk of employment and workers' compensationrelated litigation and/or administrative claims brought against us.
 We would defend against any and all such litigation and claims, as appropriate.
 Such claims could have a material adverse effect on our consolidated financial statements in any particular reporting period.